Benham West Documentary

-What Happened at Benham West: African American Stories of Community, Displacement and Hope is a history project that has collected elders’ stories of Elkhart’s predominantly African American Benham West neighborhood and documented the process of the city’s eventual clearing of the neighborhood.
-The project includes both a documentary and a forthcoming book.
+What Happened at Benham West: African American Stories of Community, Displacement and Hope is a history project that has collected elders’ stories of Elkhart’s predominantly African American Benham West neighborhood known as “the village” and documented the process of the city’s clearing of the neighborhood in the 1970s, with supporting historical research.

 Follow us on social media!

-The Benham West project team is regularly posting updates to our Facebook and Instagram profiles.
+For the latest information about the project and upcoming screenings, see the Benham West project’s Facebook and Instagram profiles.
 Follow us to see all our posts!

 Leaders and participants